Conflicted (police)

 Civil asset forfeiture is an extreme example of conflict-of-interest in policing.

-How much policing abuse would be curtailed by requiring all proceedes of policing be designating to pay down the national debt rather than the agencies that originate it?
+How much policing abuse would be curtailed by requiring all proceedes of policing be designating to pay down the national debt rather than fund the agencies that originate it?

 Stephen Lara started out distrusting banks.
 Now he distrusts police too.